shcaba/Sebastes_melanops_WA/Document/_main.md

 The systems along the U.S. West Coast for monitoring commercial fishery landings in the past did not keep track of the landings of individual rockfish species, largely because many rockfish species have similar market characteristics and therefore were landed as an unsorted mix of species.
 Black rockfish in particular, which are a nearshore species and much less abundant than many of the offshore rockfish species, were generally landed in mixed-species categories and were not required to be sorted into its own market category until 2006.
 As a consequence, the historical records do not provide a detailed accounting of the landings of black rockfish.
 The basic approach taken to develop the landings series in this assessment (as in past assessments) was to apply values for the proportion of black rockfish sampled in mixed-rockfish landings.
 Data on the proportions of black rockfish are sparse, with the consequence that the landings reconstructions are highly uncertain.

 Since 1935, commercial fishing vessels have been required to submit a fish receiving ticket ("fish ticket") for each landing.
 Rockfish landings from domestic fishers are usually reported in mixed-species market categories, but were not routinely sampled for species composition by port samplers until 2000.
 The information required on the fish ticket and sampling methods have changed through time.
 A historical catch reconstruction for black rockfish was conducted for the 2015 black rockfish stock assessment (Cope et al. 2016).
-We keep the same catch history and updated the total removal time series to 2022 (Table 1).
+We keep the same catch history and updated the total removal time series to 2022 (Table \ref{tab:all_removals}).

 It has been and continues to be a common practice for Oregon fleets to fish off the Washington coast and land their catches in Oregon ports.
 Although the separate geographic assessments by state region would ideally have strict geographic separation of landed catch to the location of capture, this is not possible to accomplish because information on the fishing location is generally unavailable.
 Beginning in 2004, Oregon required a logbook for commercial vessels participating in its nearshore fishery.
 To account for the black rockfish removed from Washington water by Oregon fleets historically, staff from the Oregon Department of Fish and Wildlife (ODFW) used species composition samples collected during 1976 to 1993 to conduct an analysis of the spatial distribution of black rockfish landed at Astoria, OR.
 Astoria is the northernmost port in Oregon and is located near the mouth of the Columbia River, which forms the boundary between Oregon and Washington.
 The portion of aggregated rockfish landed pounds that were taken north of the Columbia River (i.e., from waters off Washington) was 98.6%.
 This percentage was applied to all historical trawl landings of rockfish at Oregon's Columbia River District ports prior to 1976.
 Of the 98.6% of aggregated rockfish landings, it was assumed 14.1% was black rockfish in the 2015 assessment (Cope et at.
 2016).
 This percentage is much higher than the values used for the Washington catch reconstruction.
 Therefore, we recalculated this portion by using Washington’s historical species composition data which is not available in PacFIN for pre-1981 and data available in PacFIN for 1981 to 1986.
 The revised proportions of black rockfish in the aggregated rockfish trawl landings are 3% and 4% for pre-1981 and 1981-1986, respectively.
 Non-trawl landings into Astoria were assumed to have been caught from Oregon waters, which is the same assumption used in the 2015 assessment.

 Starting in 1994 black rockfish landed into Oregon were legally required to be sorted and sold in a separate black rockfish market category and were also reported as separate retained catches in the mandatory trawl logbooks.
 Based on the retained catches reported in the logbooks, the estimated proportion of the trawl-caught black rockfish that were caught from off Washington and landed into Astoria ranged from 65 to 100 percent.
-These black rockfish are accounted for in the Washington regional assessment (Table 1).
+These black rockfish are accounted for in the Washington regional assessment (Table \ref{tab:rec_catch_reconstr}).

 The Washington Department of Fish and Wildlife (WDFW) provided commercial fishery landings based on fish ticket records of black rockfish harvested off Oregon by vessels landing at ports in Washington.
 Landings were less than 1 mt per year for the period of 1971 to 2014; therefore, all landings to Washington ports were assumed to occur in waters off Washington in this assessment.